 We see the Eco-Schools programme as an ideal way for the ISPP community to improve the environment in both the school campus and the local Chak Angre community while having an ongoing positive impact on the lives of young people, their families, staff and local authorities.

 Through the Eco-Schools programme, ISPP students are able to have a say in the environmental management policies of our school and experience the rewards and sense of achievement that this brings.

 The process involved identifying three themes, which at ISPP are: Waste, Energy and Global Citizenship.
 A school-wide action plan focused students’ attention towards certification and the prestige which comes with being awarded a Green Flag.

 ISPP has audited its curriculum to ensure a thread of environmental education weaves from Early Years, focusing on the natural elements, through to the Diploma Programme’s Environmental Systems and Societies course.

-Along with Learning and Community, Environment is one of the three pillars of ISPP’s Strategic Plan 2016-20.
+Along with Learning, Community, and Well-being, Environment is one of the four pillars of ISPP’s Strategic Plan 2020-24.
 Achieving the standards for an Eco-School is one of its strategic goals, and the school will also environmentally maintain its facilities to a high quality and promote environmental consciousness within the school community.

 ISPP’s campus has been designed with the environment in mind.
 The school recycles its wastewater, using an underground treatment plant which removes most impurities from sewage and greywater to make it approximately 96% pure.
 The reclaimed water is used to irrigate the sports fields.